COG-UK/docs/setting-up-ocarina.md

 [Ocarina](https://github.com/SamStudio8/ocarina/tree/master/ocarina) is a command line tool that is used to connect to Majora and perform actions with elevated privileges that are not possible on the website.
 It is not terribly difficult to use, but ideally you will have used a command line tool before.

 You can install the latest version with the Python package manager.
-You'll probably want to install it into a conda environment on the shared node.
+You will probably want to install it into a conda environment on the shared node.

 ```
 conda create -n ocarina python=3.7